Your pet is in good hands.

 Pet surgery is often a difficult process for family members.
 It often occurs with a great number of unknowns.
 Part of our job is to understand your pet’s condition as thoroughly as possible before conducting any type of surgical procedure.
 When you visit our animal hospital, we’ll conduct a number of tests prior to any procedure to understand your pet’s overall health and to better get an idea of any risks we face going into the procedure.
 You can count on having peace of mind when working with our skilled team.

-The Care Our Vet Surgeon in Santa Barbara Offers
+The Care Our Veterinarian in Santa Barbara Offers

 Ligation of heart PDA

 Heart and heart base tumors

 Lung lobectomy (partial or full removal of the lung lobe)